-8. Development and Approval of the Charter for the PDP
+9. Development and Approval of the Charter for the PDP

-Upon initiation of the PDP, a group formed at the direction of Council should be convened to draft the charter for the PDP Team.
+Upon initiation of the PDP, the Council considers whether to adopt the proposed charter for the PDP WG as included in the Final Issue Report.
+If the Council decides not to adopt the proposed charter for the PDP WG as included in the Final Issue Group, a group formed at the direction of Council should be convened to draft the charter for the PDP Team or revise the proposed charter for the PDP WG as included in the Final Issue Report.
 The Council should indicate the timeframe within which a draft PDP Charter is expected to be presented to the Chair of the GNSO Council.
 Such a timeframe should be realistic, but at the same time ensure that this task is completed as soon as possible and does not unnecessarily delay the formation of a Working Group.
 The elements of the Charter should include, at a minimum, the following elements as specified in the GNSO Working Group Guidelines: Working Group Identification; Mission, Purpose and Deliverables; Formation, Staffing and Organization, and; Rules of Engagement.